Stamp duty calculator

 Under the legislation, anyone who has ever owned an 'interest' in a residential property is excluded from the relief.

-Shared ownership schemes, or buying together with a family member or partner, would count within this criteria.
+Shared ownership schemes, or buying with a family member or partner, would count within these criteria.

 Will I get stamp duty relief if my partner owns a home?

-If you're buying with another person as a joint application, every single purchaser must be a first-time buyer.
+If you're buying with another person, every single purchaser must be a first-time buyer.
 Otherwise, stamp duty will be payable on the property at the standard rates.

-Unless you're a first-time buyer, anyone buying a second home, holiday home or buy-to-let property - ie any property that won't be your primary residence - has to pay an extra 3% on each tier of stamp duty.
+Unless you're a first-time buyer or purchasing a property for £40,000 or less, anyone buying a second home, holiday home or buy-to-let property - i.e. any property that won't be your primary residence - has to pay an extra 3% on each tier of stamp duty.